Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-Some interesting staff is happening in the `DecodeRow` class.
+Some interesting stuff is happening in the `DecodeRow` class.
 First of all, I didn't want to update all of the already guessed rows.
 In such situations, the `shouldComponentUpdate` method comes in handy:

 {% highlight js %}